pulumi/pulumi-run-my-darn-container/sdk/python/README.md

-# Run My Damn Container
+# Run My Darn Container

 Run My Darn Container (RDC) is the multi cloud solution you've been waiting for.
 Deploy your container to the 3 major cloud providers with just a few lines of code.